 |Policy and Procedure Statement 8.02||Faculty Development Leaves|

-1. The Texas Legislature has established a program of Faculty Development Leaves “. . . to improve further the higher education available . . . at the state-supported colleges and universities . . .” and defines this program “. . . as part of the plan of compensation for those colleges and universities.”
+1. The Texas Legislature has established a program of Faculty Development Leaves “to improve further the higher education available to the [students] at the state-supported colleges and universities and to establish this program of faculty development leaves as part of the plan of compensation for the faculty of these colleges and universities.”
 The Texas Legislature has not, however, seen fit to fund a Faculty Development Leave program.
 See V.T.C.A.
 Education Code, Chapter 51, Subchapter C.

-2. The statute cited above defines “faculty member “as” a person employed by Texas State on a full-time basis as a member of the faculty or staff, and one whose duties include teaching, research, administration, including professional librarians, or the performance of professional services.
-However, the term does not include persons employed in a position which is part of the institution’s classified personnel system ….”
+2. The statute cited above defines faculty member as, “a person employed by Texas State on a full-time basis as a member of the faculty or staff, and one whose duties include teaching, research, administration, including professional librarians, or the performance of professional services.
+However, the term does not include persons employed in a position [that] is part of the institution’s classified personnel system.”

-6. Applicants may request developmental leaves, in the language of the enabling legislation, to "engage in study, research, writing, and similar projects for the purpose of adding to the knowledge available to himself, his students, his institution, and society generally."
+6. As stated in the enabling legislation, faculty may request development leaves to engage in study, research, writing, and similar projects for the purpose of adding to the knowledge available to the applicant, the institution and its students, and society generally.
 Development leaves are not available to support completion of an advanced degree.

-b. a brief abstract (approximately 100 words) indicating the specific goals of the leave period,
+b. a brief abstract indicating the specific goals of the leave period

 d. an up-to-date curriculum vitae.